 If you are not a beginner and wish to explore some rich features of screencasting software, then OBS (Open Broadcaster Software) would be the right choice for you.
 The software has many features for screencasting and can stream directly through YouTube and other web applications.

-As it is already mentioned above, to deal with these rich features you must not be a newbie; rather you must have some experience in dealing with screencasting software before.
+As already mentioned above, to deal with these rich features you must not be a newbie; rather you must have some experience in dealing with screencasting software before.
 Open Broadcasting Software is recommended for advanced.
 So the next time you are looking to do a live game streaming Open Broadcasting Software must be your top priority.

 sudo add-apt-repository ppa:obsproject/obs-studio